michalmichu/api_pollution/README.md

 # api_pollution
 ## API Pollution REST API
 <br>
-Get started with the simple responsive menu with the "API Pollution REST API" Rest Api plugin.
+Get started with the simple Web Page with the "API Pollution REST API" Rest Api plugin.
 This is very easy to use and easily customizable code base.
-You have to maintain the very easy HTML structure for this plugin.
+You have to maintain the very easy HTML/php structure for this plugin.
 <br>
 https://tripplant.pl/api/api_get_data.php